Biblical Theology

 Listen to this article

-The story of Sodom and Gomorrah begins in Genesis 18 when three visitors, who are later revealed to be angels, visit Abraham and tell him about the impending judgment upon the cities of Sodom and Gomorrah due to their great wickedness.
+The story of Sodom and Gomorrah begins in Genesis 18 when three visitors, later revealed to be angels, come to Abraham and announce the impending judgment on the cities because of their great wickedness.
+Abraham intercedes, pleading with God that the cities be spared if even ten righteous people are found there.
+In Genesis 19 the two angels arrive in Sodom and are welcomed by Lot, Abraham’s nephew, who lives in the city.

 Share this: